slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_21-deconstructing_programs_from_c_or_finding_the_objectstm.rst

-Business rules are -- universally -- examples of the :strong:`Strategy`  design pattern.
+Business rules are -- universally -- examples of the **Strategy**  design pattern.
 That means that each rule embodies some unique processing.
 While each rule in the C program was a simple structure with a half-dozen fields, it also had some method buried inside it.